Skip to content

 How low power is the OpenMV Cam?

-The OpenMV Cam consumes about 100 mA while idle and 140 mA when processing images.
+Our most advanced OpenMV Cam consumes about 24 mA while idle and 50 mA when processing images.
 This means your OpenMV Cam can easily run off of your USB port.
 No power brick needed.

 How is the OpenMV Cam easy-to-use?